Faust (opera): Performance history

 The opera was given for the first time in Italy at La Scala in 1862 and in England at Her Majesty's Theatre, London (in Italian) in 1863.
 In 1864, when the opera was given at the same venue in English, Gounod took a theme from the prelude to the opera and wrote a new aria for the star baritone Charles Santley in the role of Valentin, 'Even bravest heart may swell' (with words by Henry Chorley).
 This number was then translated into French for subsequent productions as "Avant de quitter ces lieux" and has become one of the most familiar pieces from the opera.

 In 1869 a ballet had to be inserted (into the first scene of the final act) before the work could be played at the Opéra: it became the most frequently performed opera at that house.
 With the change from spoken dialogue to sung recitatives, plus the musical and balletic additions, the opera was thus finally transformed into a work following the conventions of grand opera.

 It was Faust with which the Metropolitan Opera in New York City opened for the first time on 22 October 1883.
 It is the eighth most frequently performed opera there, with 753 performances through the 2012–2013 season.
 It was not until the period between 1965 and 1977 that the full version was performed (and then with some minor cuts), and all performances in that production included the Walpurgisnacht ballet.

+Composer Jerry Goldsmith uses three pieces from Faust in his soundtrack to Franklin J. Shaffner's 1973 film Papillon.
+Three pieces are heard diegetically by the characters as they struggle to escape during a prison concert.

+Martin Scorsese's 1993 film "The Age of Innocence" shows a scene from the opera at the beginning (duet Marguerite/Faust: “Il se fait tard! ... adieu!”, third act).